sumwale/ybox/README.md

 from way bigger software repositories, and with applications configured the way they are supposed to be in the original Linux distribution (which is only Arch Linux for now).
-The big difference being that these are just containers where you can open a shell (using `zbox-cmd`) and learn/play as required, or micro-configure stuff.
+The big difference being that these are just containers where you can open a shell (using `ybox-cmd`) and learn/play as required, or micro-configure stuff.
 You will not notice much difference from a full Linux installation in a shell apart from missing few things like systemd.